maturecheese/gardenpeople/README.md

 1)go to guide below and edit your tomcat server.xml. http://www.moreofless.co.uk/static-content-web-pages-images-tomcat-outside-war/ You must point it to a local directory on your machine where the images are uploaded to
 ....change docBase to images folder on your machine, set path="/images"

-2)in gardenpeople.servlet.ProfilePhotosServlet change UPLOAD_PATH to the path to images folder.
+2)in gardenpeople.servlet.WorkPhotosUploadServlet change UPLOAD_PATH to the path to images folder.
 Restart tomcat.
 Now it should work!

 Things to do...